UCU-programming-tasks/ipaddress/README.md

-# Python command line project for validating the board of symbols
+# A Python module for getting information about IP addresses